Managing Your Money

 - Calculate your budget by subtracting your expenses from your income.

-- update your budget throughout the term.
+Remember to track your spending each week or month and update your budget throughout the term.

 I pay £500 each month for an en-suite room in a private house, including bills.
 My other costs are about £200 - £250 as I travel most weekends.
 I also have the occasional night out.
 So, I’d say you need to budget for about £750-£800 a month.
 I stock up groceries for the week.
 Dining out can be a bit pricey, but that has helped me to improve my culinary skills!